 Yes, you can sue if you were involved in a motorcycle accident and suffered injuries.

-To put the legal responsibility on the other person, your motorcycle accident lawyer in Indianapolis will examine the situation and assemble evidence proving that the other party didn’t follow the rules and crashed your vehicle.
+To put the legal responsibility on the other person, your legal representative will examine the situation and assemble evidence proving that the other party didn’t follow the rules and crashed your vehicle.
 They also have to prove that the collision made you sustain injuries.
 If your lawyer can prove all the above, the other party will be liable for the damages in court.

 If the opposite party has insurance coverage, you may decide whether to deal with the insurance company directly or file a personal injury lawsuit against them.
 However, the latter is usually the best option of the two.